Why measure CO2 in HVAC applications?

 Another example in regards to CO2 monitoring and energy efficiency in HVAC is the Empire State Building.
 The Empire State Building had an energy-savings retrofit in 2011 including VAV systems controlled by CO2 transmitters.
-In 2014, the building management reported that they had surpassed the energy savings originally guaranteed for the third consecutive year.
+Years after, the building management reported that they had surpassed the energy savings originally guaranteed for the third consecutive year.
 The property beat its energy-efficiency guarantee by 15.9 percent, saving $2.8 million.
 Over the past few years, the program has generated approximately $7.5 million in savings.

 Do note, that outdoor CO2 measurement is not required for LEED credit, and may only be useful under certain scenarios.
 Companies seeking LEED certification for new buildings should consult a LEED-certified engineer for the most recent rules.

 Also note, that the American Society of Heating and Refrigeration Engineers (ASHRAE) recommendation for not exceeding 1,000 ppm of CO2 in office buildings still applies, as well as current ASHRAE workplace safety limits.

 In addition, for those users that wish to design their own installation many customers stand by the next generation of low power CO2 sensors like the LP8.
 These low-power sensors are already being designed into OEM Devices with long-life batteries and WiFi so they can easily be installed in every room.
 They can report back to the HVAC system to modify the environment or confined space in real-time.